docker/cli/docs/reference/glossary.md

 A list of terms used around the Docker project.

-## aufs

-aufs (advanced multi layered unification filesystem) is a Linux [filesystem](#filesystem) that Docker supports as a storage backend.
-It implements the [union mount](https://en.wikipedia.org/wiki/Union_mount) for Linux file systems.

 ## base image

 An image that has no parent is a **base image**.